Mega Sg: Limited edition

 Record label Hyperdub collaborated with Analogue on a limited edition Mega Sg with a Sega Genesis music cartridge called Konsolation featuring unreleased music from artists such as Burial, Scratcha DVA, and Ikonika.
 Konsolation was created in an edition of 1,000 units as part of Hyperdub's 15th anniversary celebration.

 Track listing

 Reception

 The Guardian gave the Mega Sg four out of five, writing: "Playing Streets of Rage 2 or Comix Zone on this thing is like experiencing a remastered recording of a favourite album, or a digitally restored version of a classic movie ... the Mega Sg makes Sonic and all the other games I have tried feel fresh and contemporary."

 The Mega Sg was named the Time best inventions of 2019 award, an Editor's Choice Award from Wired, an Editor's Choice Award from Tom's Guide, an Editor's Choice Award from IGN and an Editor's Choice Award from PCMag.

-Engadget game the console an 86/100, with one of the only complaints being a lack of 32X compatibility.
+Engadget gave the console an 86/100, with one of the only complaints being a lack of 32X compatibility.